UPDATED: July 2021

-Of course, I wouldn’t be me if I didn’t agonize and research before making any purchase…and there was plenty to agonize over when it came to finding a safe mattress!
+Of course, I wouldn’t be me if I didn’t agonize and research before making any purchase…and there was plenty to agonize over when it came to finding a non-toxic mattress!

-At the time of this writing, I have a 2-year-old and a 6-year-old, both of whom still spend a lot of time in our bed, and I’m so glad I feel comfortable with (and comfortable on!) the mattress we chose (a Savvy Rest for us, followed by White Lotus for the boys).
+At the time of writing this updated post, I have an 8-year-old and a 11-year-old, one of whom still spends a lot of time in our bed.
+I’m so glad I feel comfortable with (and comfortable on!) the non-toxic mattresses we chose, which is the Soaring Heart Zoned.

 - Various petrochemicals.
 Indeed, MOST of what makes up a conventional mattress are petroleum-based.

-- Flame retardant chemicals (although there is good news on this front–more on that in a minute).
+- Flame retardant chemicals are needed in part because polyurethane is so flammable.
+There is some good news on the flame retardant front–more on that in a minute!

-This chemical cocktail releases VOCs (volatile organic compounds), which are linked to a host of health problems, from respiratory irritation to cancer, and are particularly potent if you purchase a brand new mattress.
+This chemical cocktail releases VOCs (volatile organic compounds), which are linked to a host of health problems, from respiratory irritation to cancer.

 A Myth About Off-Gassing